Division of Property

 The Special Treatment of the Matrimonial Home

 A “matrimonial home” is defined in the provincial legislation, Family Law Act of Ontario, as the residence(s) in which the parties were residing at the time that their relationship ended (“separation date”).
-A special rule was implemented in the Act and says that the value of the matrimonial home is always divided.
+A special rule was implemented in the Act and says that the value of the matrimonial home is always divided between the spouses.

 This phrase means that there cannot be a deduction for any of the reasons set out when calculating an equalization payment, as described in the paragraph above “Calculating Division of Property.”